hadwi537/UniGuideOnline/README.md

 ### Estimated costs of cloud services
 The estimated running costs are detailed below.

-In idle conditions, the monthly cost is about $31.55$
+In idle conditions, the monthly cost is about $31.55 NZD.

-With light use, the monthly cost is about $41.38$ where the majority of the cost comes from the DynamoDB database.
+With light use, the monthly cost is about $41.38 NZD, where the majority of the cost comes from the DynamoDB database.

 ## Next steps